Last Updated on

 Now you know how to say Happy Birthday in Spanish!

-Thanks to the variety in the Spanish language, there are a many different ways that you can wish and sing happy birthday to your loved ones in Spanish.
+Thanks to the variety in the Spanish language, there are a many different Spanish happy birthday songs, and ways that you can wish and sing happy birthday to your loved ones in Spanish.
 Enjoy adding a little Spanish to your next birthday celebration!

 Know another way to say Happy Birthday in Spanish?
+How do you sing with your loved ones on their birthday?
 Let us know!

 Author: Vanessa Ruiz is a language lover with a BA in Spanish and English as a Second Language.
 When she isn’t working to support immigrant families raising bilingual children, you will find Vanessa blogging at Families Embracing Diversity or playing with her own bilingual child.